Postpartum Depression Success Stories

 Adoptive Parent Success Stories

-Adoptive parents are another group that often suffers in silence with postpartum depression.
-Some adoptive parents feel confused, ashamed and guilty of their depression symptoms once a new baby joins the family.
+Adoptive parents are another group that often suffers in silence from postpartum depression.
+Some adoptive parents feel confused, ashamed, and guilty of their depression symptoms once a new baby joins the family.

 Adoptive parents can seek treatment for their depression.
-Adoptive parents often report that despite their initial struggles with postpartum depression, they overcame this condition and went on to develop deep parental bonds with their adoptive children.
+Adoptive parents often report that despite their initial struggles with postpartum depression, they overcame this condition and developed deep parental bonds with their adoptive children.

 Couples Success Stories